How I Became a Good Stepdad

 I had met this fantastic woman.
 I’d been divorced a while.
 She opened her heart to me, and framed in the center of it was her son.
 Before I got serious with her, I wanted the easy way out: no responsibilities, just date nights and weekends away.
 I’d thought that would end it, but my partner thought more of me than I did of myself.

 The title is stepfather — as in, the prime suspect in 700 episodes of Law & Order.
 As in, step in.
 Or, more importantly, step up.
 When you do step up or step in, everybody’s expecting different things of you, and there you are, Magellan, with no roadmap, no compass, and no clue.
 You started this.
 You had this relationship burgeoning with this amazing woman, and after a little while you come to that fork in the road.
 It’s a non-negotiable package deal where your future is now dependent on how you get along with the kid and what you are to him.
+This story was submitted by a Fatherly reader.
+Opinions expressed in the story do not necessarily reflect the opinions of Fatherly as a publication.
+The fact that we’re printing the story does, however, reflect a belief that it is an interesting and worthwhile read.

 I had no idea what that role looked like in everyday life.
 Am I the cool uncle, just over for an extended stay?
 Firm handshake, look him in the eye.
 Tousling his hair and throwing a ball around, maybe playing a video game or two.
 Give a couple of tips, buy ice cream.
 Start off easy.
 It’ll be a snap.
 I’m a nice guy.
 What could go wrong?